 Trekking is the number one activity to do while visiting Sapa and there are several areas that you can visit.
 You can opt for self-guided tours but you risk getting hounded the whole way by Hmong women who will walk alongside you for what feels like forever in the hopes that you eventually relent and browse their goods.
 A guide will keep them at bay.
 Plus you’ll get to learn from a local!

-If you would prefer to do a self-guided trek, Cat Cat Village is only 1.15 miles from town and is downhill for most of the way.
-Your walk will begin on the road but the road ends shortly after the ticket booth (you’ll need to pay 70,000 VND/person) and you’ll be walking on a well-maintained stone path.
+If you would prefer to do a self-guided trek, Cat Cat Village is only 1.15 miles from Sapa town and is downhill for most of the way.
+Your walk will begin on the road but the road ends shortly after the ticket booth (you’ll need to pay 70,000 VND/person) before you begin walking on a well-maintained stone path.

 Many people hire a guide to hike to Tả Van village.
-You can take the main road all the way there (although it won’t be a very nice walk as there the road is heavily-trafficked) or you can cut off to the pedestrian trail on the side of the mountain.
-The turnoff to the trail can be hard to spot but dozens of Hmong ladies lead groups that way every morning around 9:00am so you can just linger nearby and watch where they go.
+You can take the main road all the way there (although it won’t be a very nice walk as there the road is heavily trafficked).
+Another option is to cut off to the pedestrian trail on the side of the mountain.
+The turnoff to the trail can be hard to spot but dozens of Hmong ladies lead groups that way every morning around 9 am.
+You can just linger nearby and watch where they go.

 You’ll have gorgeous views of the valley and the river below for the entire length of the trek.
-And once you arrive to the village at the bottom you can either walk back up or hire a motortaxi to take you back to Sapa.
+And once you arrive at the village at the bottom, you can either walk back up or hire a motor taxi to take you back to Sapa.

 There is no need to book a tour in Hanoi unless you specifically want to.
 You will be surrounded by Hmong women offering you their tour guiding services as soon as you get off the bus.
-And daily when you’re wandering around town.
-Keep in mind that you’ll be spending several hours or days with your guide so choose someone that is easy to communicate with and not too pushy.
-Don’t feel pressure to choose a guide on the spot.
+As well as daily when you’re wandering around town.
+Keep in mind that you’ll be spending several hours or days with your guide.
+Choose someone that is easy to communicate with and not too pushy.
+Don’t feel pressured to choose a guide on the spot.